 College Assistance Migrant Program

-Those accepted into the program will receive scholarships for up to $3,000 including $70 monthly stipends, a books and supplies scholarship and a variety of counseling services, including financial aid advisement and assistance with the application process.
+Those accepted into the program will receive scholarships for up to $3,000 including $70 monthly stipends, a books scholarship and a variety of counseling services, including financial aid advisement and assistance with the application process.

 Since CAMP’s 1999 inception at WTAMU, 77 percent of students involved in the program are still enrolled in higher education or already graduated.